 What is our community seeing?

-For the OHC Region overall, the secondary data indicators,
+For our region overall, the secondary data indicators,

 except the percent of adults that live with asthma, have improved since the

 previous assessment.
 However, all still perform much worse than the

 substance use among adolescents, the National Institute on Drug Abuse noted

 concern about the growing trend of vaping undermining progress on smoking rates. (source)

 What does it cost?